aapaolaza/UCIVIT-LongitudinalVis/README.md

 1. The execution of the Web application requires the use of R, and the shiny library.
 The simplest way to run it is through Rstudio (https://www.rstudio.com/), opening either *ui.R* or *server.R*, and clicking on "Run App".
 2. The Web application opens automatically in a Web browser and loads the data with the predefined options.
-3. Before running any of the steps, the files *shellVariables.sh* and *MapreduceConstants* need to be filled with the information concerning the database installation.
-4. The different steps provide different functionalities, which requires different ways of execution.
+3. The different steps provide different functionalities, which require different ways of execution.

 ###Contact###
 For questions, or help using this tool, contact Aitor Apaolaza (aitor.apaolaza@manchester.ac.uk)